linn221/Book-Inventory/journal.md

 ### Random Thoughts
 - show ins and outs of stock (+5 or -1 at the stock column)
 - [ ] create course link should persist the existing form data, then redirect back to the create book form, how? this is some serious stuffs, not beginner friendly so im keeping here
+- [ ] warn me when deleting something that will delete related data from a different table
 - [ ]